Children with ADHD say stimulant drugs help them

 ADHD is one of the most common childhood disorders in the United States, where an average 9 percent of children between the ages of five and 17 are diagnosed with it each year.
 In Britain experts estimate that between 5 and 10 percent of children and adolescents have ADHD.

-Symptoms of the disorder include difficulty staying focused, hyperactivity and problems with controlling disruptive or aggressive behaviour.
+Symptoms of the disorder include difficulty staying focused, hyperactivity and problems with controlling disruptive or aggressive behavior.

 "ADHD is a very emotive subject which inspires passionate debate," said Ilina Singh, a biomedical ethicist from King's College London who led the research.